TemptorSent/Funtools/docs/zfs/zfs-intro.md

 ## What is ZFS?
-ZFS is a complete storage stack, from raw stoarge devices to hierarchical filesystem mangement.
+ZFS is a complete storage stack, from raw storage devices to hierarchical filesystem mangement.

 #### What tools do I need to learn?
 You need only two tools to setup and administer ZFS in most cases: `zpool`and `zfs`